-- Research Design and Methods (3-page maximum):
+- Research Design and Methods:

 - Study design

-- Analysis Plan
+- Analysis plan

-- Expected Results
+- Expected results

-- Limitations and Alternative Approaches
+- Limitations and alternative approaches

-– margins no less than 0.5 inches
+- Margins no less than 0.5”;

-- Only PDF files will be accepted and reviewed.
+- Only PDF files accepted for review.

-A one-page budget with justification is required.
+- One page budget with justification is required.

-- Submit Application Materials.
+Submit Application Materials.

 Applications must be submitted electronically to firstname.lastname@example.org.
 Only PDF files will be accepted and reviewed.
 Applications will be accepted on a rolling basis.
 Any questions about the application process should be directed to email@example.com.

 HUMAN and ANIMAL SUBJECTS

 If animals are used in the proposed study, written certification must be provided to FAST indicating that proper treatment, care, and humane conditions will be provided.
-FAST requires recipients to demonstrate Institutional Animal Care and Use Committee approval of the research project prior to dispersal of award funds.
+FAST requires recipients to demonstrate Institutional Animal Care and Use Committee (IACUC) approval of the research project prior to dispersal of award funds.

 FAST GRANT REVIEW PROCESS